sheenhx/whitepaper/README.md

 #### LPWAN

-A caterory of devices that runs on low bandwidth (less than 125kHz, 200bps), and consumes low power (less than 2W when transmitting).
-Typicall technologys involves LoraWAN, Sigfox, Weightless, NB-IoT.
+A category of devices that run on low bandwidths (less than 125kHz, 200bps) with low power consumption (less than 2W when transmitting).
+Typically the technologies involved include LoRaWAN, Sigfox, Weightless, NB-IoT.

 #### Roaming